awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

   + `AWSControlTowerBP-VPC-ACCOUNT-FACTORY-V1`

   It is a good idea to review the templates of these stack sets and make sure that they don’t conflict with your existing policies\.
-+ Identifies the account through AWS Single Sign\-On or AWS Organizations\.
++ Identifies the account through AWS IAM Identity Center \(successor to AWS Single Sign\-On\) or AWS Organizations\.
 + Places the account into the OU that you've specified\.
 Be sure to apply all SCPs that are applied in the current OU, so that your security posture remains consistent\.
-+ Applies mandatory guardrails to the account by means of the SCPs that apply to the selected OU as a whole\.
++ Applies mandatory controls to the account by means of the SCPs that apply to the selected OU as a whole\.
 + Enables AWS Config and configures it to record all resources in the account\.
-+ Adds the AWS Config rules that apply the AWS Control Tower detective guardrails to the account\.
++ Adds the AWS Config rules that apply the AWS Control Tower detective controls to the account\.

 **Note**
 When you enroll the account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the new organization\.
 If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.